PayString/paystring-documentation/docs/getting-started.md

 ## Create a PayID

-Now we can create a PayID on our locally running PayID server.
-This will let us receive funds using our PayID, since other people would be able to query our PayID server for our account information.
+Now that you have a [PayID server running locally](#run-a-payid-server-locally), you can create a PayID and receive funds.
+Other people can query your account information from your PayID server.

 Let's create a PayID with an XRP Ledger Testnet account: